 The Hygiene for Health Campaign was carried out as a collaboration between WaterAid and UNICEF, the World Health Organisation, the Federal Capital Territory Primary Health Care Board, and the National Primary Health Care Development Authority.
 The campaign recorded two major achievements: the development and launch of a National Guideline for WASH in Healthcare Facilities, which WaterAid Nigeria co-created with UNICEF, the Federal Ministry of Health and other stakeholders, and the development and launch of a National Roadmap for Hand Hygiene in Nigeria.

 Why is Water, Sanitation and Hygiene (WASH) important?

 Everyone, everywhere has the right to clean water and soap to wash their hands.
 We call on health and finance ministers to invest in water, sanitation and hygiene to improve health, safeguard against infectious diseases, and protect communities from future health crises.

 We have all seen how healthcare systems and economies around the world have struggled to cope in the face of COVID-19.
 In the poorest countries, the pandemic has highlighted the alarming state of healthcare facilities, including major gaps in the availability of water, sanitation and hygiene services.
 These are the most basic requirements for providing safe, quality and dignified healthcare, which everyone deserves.

-Health centres and homes alike need access to water, sanitation and hygiene to keep people safe: to prevent and control infections, to protect mothers and babies during childbirth, and to safeguard us all from future health crises.
+Healthcare facilities and communities need access to water, sanitation and hygiene to keep people safe: to prevent and control infections, to protect mothers and babies during childbirth, to curb the rise of antimicrobial resistance, and to protect us all from future health crises.